OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A04.md

 });
 ```
 **2. client\northwind.css**

 - Import the `teamstyle.css` so it is loaded in all pages.
 Copy below import statement to the top of the file:
 ```javascript
 @import "teamstyle.css";
 ```
+**3. manifest\manifest.template.json**

+Update version number from `1.3.0` to `1.4.0`.
+This will help you recognize where you are with the lab exercises while testing.

 #### Step 3: Create new teams app package

 Create updated teams app package by running below script: